benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 The facts about computing, knowledge about application domains, and experience developing is called your **knowledge portfolio**.
 There are similarities to a financial portfolio:

-1. serous investors invest regularly--as a habit
+1. serious investors invest regularly&mdash;as a habit
 1. diversification is the key to long-term success
 1. smart investors balance their portfolio between conservative and high-risk / high-reward investments
 1. investors try to buy low and sell high for maximum return